12 February 2016

 In version 13, Monis allows these type of instruments to be explicitly modelled as either simulated (e.g. LVMH) or detachable (e.g. Siemens) Bond plus Warrant conversion payoff convertibles, and the Monis Data Service fully supports this approach.

 In earlier versions, MDS provides data to support a close approximation to this particular conversion payoff.
 Instruments are setup as Composite cross-currency convertibles, per the first component of the payoff expression, while the second component of the conversion value expression is modelled using a "Cash Amount Paid by holder" (on the conversion tab).
-This we calculate as the difference between the $ Nominal Value (or bond floor in the detachable case) and the Euro exercise price * Forward FX rate, giving the expected value at conversion expiry.
+This we calculate as the difference between the bond currency nominal value (or bond floor in the detachable case) and the share currency warrant exercise price * forward FX rate, giving the expected difference at conversion expiry.

 |Name||Bond + Warrant Type||Bond NV||"Warrant" EP|